Hades 360

-Hades 360 is a hybrid roller coaster at Mt.
-Olympus Water & Theme Park in Wisconsin Dells, Wisconsin.
-When it opened in 2005, the coaster was known as Hades; it was renamed in 2013 when the 360 degree roll was installed.
+Hades 360 is a hybrid wooden roller coaster at Mt.
+Olympus Water & Theme Park Resort in Wisconsin Dells, Wisconsin.
+When it opened in 2005, the coaster was known as Hades.
+It was renamed in 2013 when a 360 degree roll was installed.
 It is the largest roller coaster in the park.
-Hades 360 is a rarity among wooden roller coasters due to its 360 degree roll, 110-degree over banked turn, and steep 65-degree drop as well as its 90-degree banked turn, as drops and angles this steep are generally not included on wooden roller coasters due to structural limitations.
-The ride was designed by The Gravity Group.
+Hades 360 has several elements that are uncommon on wooden roller coasters, including its inversion, a 110-degree overbanked turn, and a 90 degree banked turn.
+Hades was the first ride designed by The Gravity Group.

 History

 Hades opened on May 14, 2005.
-In 2013, the park had The Gravity Group add a 360-degree corkscrew at 32 ft in place of the second hill, as well as an overbanked turn.
-The ride was also renamed Hades 360 and received a new Timberliner train.
-Two rows had to be added in the station to accommodate the new 12 row train that replaced the former 10 row train.
+In 2013, The Gravity Group added a 360-degree corkscrew at 32 ft in the air in place of the second hill, as well as an overbanked turn.
+The ride was renamed Hades 360 to celebrate this addition, and it received a new Timberliner train from The Gravity Group as well, replacing its original train by Philadelphia Toboggan Coasters.

 Awards

-In its debut year in 2005, Hades 360 was voted "Best New Ride" by Amusement Today magazine.
-In every year except 2020, the ride has also been ranked among the top 50 wooden roller coasters in the Golden Ticket Awards.
+In its debut year, Hades 360 was voted Best New Ride by Amusement Today magazine.
+In every year since, the ride has been ranked among the top 50 wooden roller coasters in the Golden Ticket Awards.